 What Are Erikson's Stages of Psychosocial Development?

-Erik Homburger Erikson was a German-American developmental psychologist and psychoanalyst, who devised a theory to explain how humans developed through life via social interactions.
-Erikson broke down a person's lifespan into eight stages of psychosocial development and covered key development from birth well into old age.
-Each stage has a psychosocial crisis that imparts a trait, which can become a virtue, a flaw, or something in between- depending on how it is handled.
-The 8 stages are:
+Erik Homburger Erikson was a German-American developmental psychologist and psychoanalyst who devised a theory to explain how humans developed through life via social interactions.
+Erikson broke down a person's lifespan into eight stages of psychosocial development and covered key development from birth to old age.
+Each stage has a psychosocial crisis that imparts a trait, which can become a virtue, a flaw, or something in between, depending on how it is handled.
+The 8 stages are as follows:

 Initiative vs. Guilt

-Initiative versus guilt is a stage of Erikson's Stages of Psychosocial Development.
+Initiative versus guilt is a stage of Erikson's stages of psychosocial development.
 It occurs between the ages of three to five years old, which are referred to by Erickson as the "play ages."
-At this stage, children spend a good amount of time at play with other kids and begin to develop their interpersonal skills.
+At this stage, children spend a good amount of time at play with other children and begin to develop their interpersonal skills.

-While playing, children begin to take initiative and may attempt to feel out leadership roles and actions amongst peers; for example, a child may choose the roles for themselves or others within a game.
+While playing, children begin to take initiative and may attempt to feel out leadership roles and actions amongst peers.
+For example, a child may choose the roles for themselves or others within a game.
 This is the beginning of initiative.
 The guilt comes into play when children make mistakes while navigating these positions.
 Learning the subtleties of getting others to cooperate without being bossy is trial and error.
-Guilt or shame in this situation can lead to a child caring for others' feelings and choosing to do what others consider right, but it can also cause a child to avoid trying to initiate games or lead others.
+Guilt in this situation can lead to a child caring for others' feelings and choosing to do what others consider right.
+But it can also cause a child to avoid trying to initiate games or lead others.

-Stage 3, with its psychosocial crisis of initiative vs. guilt, is a stage that can have a profound impact on the rest of your life.
+Stage 3, with its psychosocial crisis of initiative versus guilt, is a stage that can have a profound impact on the rest of your life.
 So, what is this stage?
-What does it look like, and what happens as it progresses?
+What does it look like?
+What happens as it progresses?

 Life in the Play Ages